jmacglashan/decisions_and_dragons/content/posts/ddpg_grad.md

 ## Bias in the DDPG estimate

 As a concluding remark, it is important to observe that the DDPG/DPG approach has a source of bias in it.
 Ideally, we'd be differentiating the true Q-function.
 But we almost never have this function.
 Instead, we train another neural net to estimate the Q-function and then take gradients of that.
-Because we use an estimate of the Q-function, the gradients of that esitmate, and the gradient of our policy objective in turn, will be biased.
+Because we use an estimate of the Q-function, the gradients of that esitmate will be biased.